huggingface/naacl_transfer_learning_tutorial/README.md

 # Code repository accompanying NAACL 2019 tutorial on "Transfer Learning in Natural Language Processing"

-The tutorial will be given on June 2 at NAACL 2019 in Minneapolis, MN, USA by Sebastian Ruder, Matthew Peters, Swabha Swayamdipta and Thomas Wolf.
+The tutorial will be given on June 2 at NAACL 2019 in Minneapolis, MN, USA by [Sebastian Ruder](http://ruder.io/), [Matthew Peters](https://www.linkedin.com/in/petersmatthew), [Swabha Swayamdipta](http://www.cs.cmu.edu/~sswayamd/index.html) and [Thomas Wolf](http://thomwolf.io/).

+Here is the [webpage](https://naacl2019.org/program/tutorials/) of NAACL tutorials for more information.

 ## Abstract